Putting on a Performance – We put the best-selling pianos through their paces!

 Electronic pianos designed for beginners often include built-in lessons and access to online resources.
 Some have dual headphone jacks or even split keyboard functions, allowing students and teachers to work together silently, or to play the same parts in the same octaves.

-Given their impressive history, you’d expect the CDP-130 to be a well designed instrument, built to last and have a range of useful features – and you’d be right.
+With Casio, having such an impressive history, you’d expect the CDP-130 to be a well designed instrument, built to last and have a range of useful features – and you’d be right.
 This is a stylish, sleek and easily portable model, with a full size keyboard of 88 weighted keys, variable sensitivity levels and a great range of functions.

 What We Like